-At the end of the event Karen came up to me and said “ If you can form a committee by next month, and get a constitution in place you could apply for a mayoral grant.”
+At the end of the event Karen approached me and said “ If you can form a committee by next month, and get a constitution in place you could apply for a mayoral grant.”

 We got £2,000 and that got us started.
-With a grant from the national lottery we were able to buy our first dinghy and the hoist and sling ( modelled by me somewhere on this site)
+With a grant from the national lottery we were able to buy our first dinghy, hoist and sling ( modelled by me somewhere on this site)

 We will continue to expand who we cater for because we know sailing is for everyone